djreiss/diffimWriteup/README.md

 See section (1.2.1) below for details and complications of implementing decorrelation in the case of pre-convolution (section 1.1), and see section (3) below for details about how the decorrelation is performed, when accounting for spatially-varying PSFs and noise.

-**Timing:** Enabling decorrelation increases the run-time of the AL algorithm on a sample DECam exposure by $\sim 1.7$ second, or about 5.4%.
+**Timing:** Enabling decorrelation increases the run-time of the AL algorithm on a sample DECam exposure by $\sim 10.5$ seconds, or about 33%.

 ### 1.2.1.
 Decorrelation + pre-convolution = trouble